psipred/s4pred/README.md

 python run_model.py YOUR_FASTA.fas > YOUR_OUTPUT.ss2
 ```
 The results of the prediction are piped to `stdout` and prediction should take less than a second.

+## Input Sequence File
+The expected input is a FASTA formatted file with a single sequence in it, `YOUR_FASTA.fas` in the example above.
+Importantly, it assumes the file contains a single sequence.
+If you'd like to predict for a large number of sequences, and you're not too concerned about IO overhead and run times, I'd recommend splitting your sequences into individual FASTA files and prediction for each of them.

+## Optional Inputs
 There are two optional arguments you can give:

 - `--device`